atapas/nextjs-playground/README.md

 # Nextjs-Playground

 Initially created using [Learn Next.js](https://nextjs.org/learn).
-Changing and growing with the `NEXT.js` learning!
+Changing and growing with `NEXT.js` learning!

 # How to Run
 Clone and create `.env.local` file with the following content,